usnistgov/ARIAC/wiki/tutorials/gear_interface.md

-* Each arm has its own command topic for controlling the joints of the arm on `/ariac/gantry/N/command ` where `N` is `left_arm_controller` or `right_arm_controller` The topic uses [trajectory_msgs/JointTrajectory](http://docs.ros.org/api/trajectory_msgs/html/msg/JointTrajectory.html) messages.
+* Each arm has its own command topic for controlling the joints of the arm on `/ariac/gantry/N/command ` where `N` is `left_arm_controller` or `right_arm_controller`
+* The topic uses [trajectory_msgs/JointTrajectory](http://docs.ros.org/api/trajectory_msgs/html/msg/JointTrajectory.html) messages.
-The arm's controller will try to match the commanded states.
+* The arm's controller will try to match the commanded states.
-The arm is controlled by an instance of [ros_controllers/joint_trajectory_controller](http://wiki.ros.org/joint_trajectory_controller).
+* The arm is controlled by an instance of [ros_controllers/joint_trajectory_controller](http://wiki.ros.org/joint_trajectory_controller).

 ### 4.2.1 Command Line ###

-Run this command to move `arm1` over a gasket part in the sample environment.
+* Run this command to move `left_arm` over a part in the sample environment (the following command needs to be updated for the new robot).

 ```bash
 rostopic pub /ariac/arm1/arm/command trajectory_msgs/JointTrajectory    "{joint_names: \